planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Clicking on the play button will cause the slider to advance automatically.
 The behaviour of the auto-play mode can be modified using the available options for this control:

-* :guilabel:`numInterval`.
-The number of intervals into which the full range of the slider is divided
 * :guilabel:`interval`.
 The time, in milliseconds, to wait in each position of the slider.
-Positions are defined by dividing the slider range by the number of intervals defined in the above parameter
+Positions are defined by dividing the slider range by the number of intervals defined in the numIntervals parameter.
+* :guilabel:`autoPlayFromStartup`.
+Determines if the slider should automatically start when the web app opens.
+* :guilabel:`numInterval`.
+The number of intervals into which the full range of the slider is divided.

 3D View
 -------